 transactions in your integration.

 When your project is enabled to receive additional fraud prevention signals, the

-SubmitOrderRequest headers contain information about their client
+SubmitOrderRequest headers will contain information about the user client

 instead of Google's servers.
-The request headers contain the following information:
+The request headers will contain the following

 - IP address: The user client's IP address is available in the

 x-forwarded-forfield.
-This address is either in IPV4 or IPV6 format depending on the user client's configuration.
+This address is in either IPV4 or IPV6 format as determined by the user client's configuration.

 - User agent: The user agent string is stored in the